Big City Family Fun

 Redwood National Park offers trees so big everything in its shadow seems small, even teen drama.

 Find convenient locations just north of San Francisco, like Muir Woods National Monument.
 Though Redwood National and State Parks offers the best location, near the border of California and Oregon.
-Redwoods grow in Yosemite and Sequoia national parks as well.
+Redwoods also grow in Yosemite and Sequoia National Parks as well.

 Guide to Redwoods National and State Parks